mipimipi/smsync/README.md

 * The third part must contain the conversion quality `q{x}`, with x = 0, ..., 9.

-Thus, the transformation string `vbr|v5|q3` tells smsync to convert with a variable bitrate, VBR quality v5 and conversion quality q3.
+Thus, the transformation string `vbr|v5|q3` tells smsync to convert with a variable bitrate, VBR quality 5 and conversion quality 3.

 [rule1] tells smsync to simply copy MP3 files.
 If files are copied, `dest` doesn't have to be specified in the rule.
-Another possibility would have been to convert MP3 to MP3 by reducing the bitrate.
+Another possibility was to convert MP3 to MP3 by reducing the bitrate.
 This can be achieved by defining a transformation string as explained above (instead of `copy`).

-[rule2] tells smsync to copy als other file, e.g. JPG files (cover pictures).
+[rule2] tells smsync to copy als other file, e.g. cover pictures.
 Without [rule2], files that do neither have the extension '.flac' nor '.mp3' would have been ignored in this example.

 ### Synchronization Process

 For the example, let's assume the config file `SMSYNC_CONF` is stored in `/home/musiclover/Music/SLAVE`.
-To execute smsync for the slave open a terminal and type
+To execute smsync for the slave open a terminal and enter

     cd /home/musiclover/Music/SLAVE
     smsync